muhamedgech/Non-Functional-Requirement-Conflict-Dataset/README.md

 📁 Dataset Overview
 The Excel file includes the following sheets:

-Quality Attributes Identification
+Sheet 1: Quality Attributes Identification

         Main quality attributes, sub-attributes, individual attributes, and real-world examples collected from literature.

-Initial Attribute Relationships
+Sheet 3:Initial Attribute Relationships

         Pairwise relationships between main quality attributes based on findings from various research papers.

-Unified Relationship Mapping
+Sheet 3: Unified Relationship Mapping

         Redundancies are removed to form a single, comprehensive relationship map across all papers.

-Numerical Representation of Relationships
+Sheet 4:Numerical Representation of Relationships

         Unified relationships are encoded using numerical values for modeling.

-Sub-Attribute Relationships
+Sheet 5: Sub-Attribute Relationships

       Relationships between sub-quality attributes gathered from literature.

-NFR Sentence Mapping
+Sheet 6:NFR Sentence Mapping

       Sub-quality attributes are mapped to selected non-functional requirement sentences.

-Cleaned Sentence Dataset
+Sheet 7: Cleaned Sentence Dataset

       Only the selected sub-quality attributes and their corresponding sentences are retained.

-Conflict Dataset Construction
+Sheet 8:Conflict Dataset Construction

         Sentence pairs are labeled as conflicting or non-conflicting, and their relationships are numerically encoded for training machine     learning models.

 🧪 Research Background
 This dataset was prepared as part of the research presented in the following paper: